-Mower oil type, quantity and the oil filling procedure is covered here in this post but if you need video help check out “Check mower engine oil level”.
+Mower oil type, quantity, and the oil filling procedure are covered here in this post but if you need video help check out “Check mower engine oil level”.

 How Much Oil?

 The amount of oil depends on the engine type and size.
-Most Briggs & Stratton single cylinder riding mowers and walk behind mowers like 5W30 or 10W30 oil and will take from empty approximately 1.5 quarts (1.42 lt.), more if they’re fitted with an oil filter 1.62 quarts (1.54 lt.).
-Twin cylinder B&S take 2 quarts (1.9 lt.).
+Most Briggs & Stratton single cylinder riding mowers and walk-behind mowers like 5W30 or 10W30 oil and will take from empty approximately 1.5 quarts (1.42 lt.), more if they’re fitted with an oil filter 1.62 quarts (1.54 lt.).
+Twin-cylinder B&S takes 2 quarts (1.9 lt.).

-Modern walk behind mowers like 5W30 or 10W30, older engines like SAE30 and the average walk behind mower takes about .65 of a quart (.6 lt.) of oil from empty.
+Modern walk behind mowers like 5W30 or 10W30, older engines like SAE30, and the average walk-behind mower take about .65 of a quart (.6 lt.) of oil from empty.

 What Oil Type?

 Mostly oil type is dependent upon outside temperatures as this changes the viscosity (resistance to flow) of oil.
 Modern engines will use a multi-grade such as 10W30 and older engines SAE30.

 Single weight oils such as SAE30 have a good working range (40 to 100 deg F), fine for older engines.
 I prefer to use multi-grade oils, they offer greater protection from temperature swings, and modern mowers were designed to use them.
 If you’re using any 4 stroke engine in colder temperatures, you’ll need a multi-grade oil.